Bedrock-OSS/bedrock-wiki/docs/contribute-how-to.md

 ## Visual Studio Code

-Visual Studio Code (VSCode) is a great environment to edit all your files, code something, etc. You can use other editors too, but in this tutorial we will guide you trough the installation of VSCode.
+[Visual Studio Code (VSCode)](https://code.visualstudio.com/Download) is a great environment to edit all your files, code something, etc. You can use other editors too, but in this tutorial we will guide you trough the installation of VSCode.

-#### Download

-Visit https://code.visualstudio.com/Download and download the Option thats best suited for you.

 ![](/assets/images/contribute/setting_up_software/vscode/vsc_download.png)